How to Stop Procrastinating

 Step Two: Identify How You Procrastinate

 Now it’s time to identify, how you procrastinate.
-I call these things your PDOC, your Procrastination Drug of Choice.
-We don’t all procrastinate in the same way and we don’t all procrastinate in mindless ways.
+We don’t all procrastinate in the same way and you by it’s incredibly helpful to recognize your own unique ways of putting things off.

 If I’m really in procrastination mode, I’ll initiate phone calls and getting together.
 Running errands is a strong second.
 When I’m putting something off, I will have the strongest urge to go to the grocery store or Target.

-What is your procrastination drug of choice?
+What are your common ways to procrastinate?
 One interesting thing to note, is that some items can actually be on either list.
 For example, cleaning something could be the thing you are avoiding or it can be the way you avoid doing something else.

 Common Ways to Procrastinate: